ThomasQuinnKelly/bip-reference-person/docs/application-security-management.md

 		      excludeUrls:
 		        - /**
 ```

+- By default TokenResource bean with "/token" end point is enabled for all the application profiles.
+To disable this end point, you can set `bip.framework.security.jwt.generate.enabled: false`

 -  All the properties for JWT Security with prefix `bip.framework.security.jwt` that are configurable are listed below.